 In addition to his professional work, Burton has served as Chair of the board of the Lucy Daniels Center for Early Childhood and as a volunteer tutor/mentor for elementary school students through Wake County Communities in Schools.

 Julian Betton v.
 City of Myrtle Beach, et al. (D.S.C.
-2020) Officers of the Drug Enforcement Unit (DEU) in Myrtle Beach shot Julian Betton nine times after they broke into his home while executing a search warrant, leaving Betton permanently paralyzed.
-In February 2020, after four and a half years of litigation, Betton settled his claims for a total of $11.25 million.
+2020).
+Three officers of the Drug Enforcement Unit in Myrtle Beach shot Julian Betton nine times after they broke into his home while executing a search warrant, leaving Betton permanently paralyzed.
+In 2020, after more than four years of litigation, Betton settled his claims for a total of $11.25 million.

 Sons of Confederate Veterans v.
 University of North Carolina (Orange County Superior Court 2020).
-Patterson Harkavy represented 88 prominent UNC alumni who, as friends of the court, opposed the University’s payment of $2.5 million to the Sons of Confederate Veterans (SCV) to settle a lawsuit about the disposition of the statue known as Silent Sam.
+88 prominent UNC alumni, as friends of the court, opposed UNC’s payment of $2.5 million to the Sons of Confederate Veterans (SCV) to settle a lawsuit about the disposition of the statue known as Silent Sam.
 In an amicus brief and at a hearing, the alumni argued that the trial court should not have approved the Consent Judgment because SCV had no standing to bring suit.
 The court vacated the Consent Judgment and dismissed the lawsuit.

 Willie Grimes v.
 City of Hickory (W.D.N.C.
 2016; NC Court of Appeals 2018).
 Willie Grimes was wrongfully convicted of rape and imprisoned for 24 years.
-Civil rights suit in federal court and insurance coverage litigation in state court, 814 S.E.2d 625, resulted in total settlement of $5,400,000.
+Civil rights suit in federal court and insurance coverage litigation in state court, 814 S.E.2d 625, resulted in total settlement of $5,4 million.

 Dwayne Dail v.
 City of Goldsboro (E.D.N.C.
 2013).
 Civil rights suit by Dwayne Dail, who served 18 years in prison for a rape he did not commit.
 Goldsboro Police Department misplaced the DNA evidence that eventually exonerated Dail. $7,520,000 settlement.